 So one of the things that I love about the potato puree at Eggslut is how light it is.
 If I had to guess, they use Russet (Idaho) potatoes as these are famously fluffy when cooked.

 I will be using Yukon Gold in my recipe.
 This is because Yukons, while not quite as fluffy, have a richer creamier flavor that I think matches up with the egg yolk better.

 Feel free to use either as per your preference.
 For every 1 large Russet you would want to use 2 Yukons.

 The coddled egg is the cornerstone of this dish, so it has to be perfect.
 If you can go free range organic eggs, do it!
 If you can’t still try to use the freshest eggs you can.

-Since we are cooking our eggs sous vide for an hour, they should be fully pasteurized as opposed to quick cooking them in boiling water.
+Since I am cooking my eggs sous vide for an hour, they should be fully pasteurized as opposed to quickly cooking them in boiling water.

 Ciabatta is by far the best toast you can make this dish with.
 That said, it is not the easiest bread to find since shelf stable ciabatta is not a high demand item.
 If you can’t find ciabatta bread, use French baguettes, or sour dough as a last resort.
 In a real pinch, country white is better than normal sliced bread.